topo-gps/ios-manual/en/routes/routes_synchronize_icloud.rst

 Required settings
 ~~~~~~~~~~~~~~~~~
-To use iCloud synchronization you have to set a number of options.
+To enable iCloud synchronization of routes and waypoint you have to do the following.

 First you have to be logged in to iCloud (Settings > iCloud).
 If you want to synchronize between devices, these devices should use the same iCloud account.